The Keynesian Based Demand Management Policies Economics Essay

 With the implementation of the fiscal expansion, the increase of money demand pushes up the interest rate.
 According to the crowding out effect, this will decrease the domestic private investment.
 Therefore the whole effect on the national income will be partly offset by the crowding out effect.
 Moreover, the more openness the country is, the smaller the expected effect on BOP will be, this is because the consumers will spend more of their income on imported goods.
 Generally, the effect of the fiscal policy is better in a closed economy than that in an open economy.

-Read also Impact Of Technology On Trade
+Read also The Impact Of Globalization On Business Development

 On the other hand, the ECP with monetary expansion reduce the interest rate and therefore increase the national income.
 The private investment activity is encouraged under this circumstances but this will worsen the BOP in short run.